sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="faqs-vis"></a>
 ## Visualization, Radiative Transfer, and Plotting

 Many questions I get about GIZMO are actually questions about how to visualize and plot data.
-GIZMO doesnt do this, of course, but there are many public codes out there which are compatible with GIZMO and have excellent tools available for visualization.
+GIZMO doesnt do this itself, of course, but there are many public codes out there which are compatible with GIZMO and have excellent tools available for visualization.
 Remember, anything that says it is compatible with "GADGET" formats is compatible with GIZMO outputs.
 Just a few examples include (thanks to Robyn Sanderson for suggesting several here):

 + [Examples on Phil's website](http://www.tapir.caltech.edu/~phopkins/Site/animations/) -- This isn't code, but some example visualizations of simulations all run with GIZMO, to give you an idea of the kinds of things you can produce (of course you'll notice the heavy bias towards galaxy-formation simulations here, when there's a tremendous amount of other stuff, but I haven't set up a more general gallery yet).